Kotaro-Fujisaki/kotaro-fujisaki.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year PhD student in Economics at University College London (UCL).
+I am a fourth-year PhD student in Economics at University College London (UCL).

+I study development and labour economics, with a primary focus on Asia.

-My research focuses on Development and Labour Economics.
+My research interests include:
+1. Policy design and public goods provision in developing country contexts;

-I explore how social norms shape the behaviour of individuals and firms, with a particular focus on the following questions:
+2. How social/cultural norms shape the behaviour of individuals and firms;
-1. How culture, language, and norms influence policy effectiveness and economic outcomes
-2. Firm behaviour and labour market consequences when firms adopt objectives beyond profit maximisation
+3. Occupational sorting shaped by wages and non-wage amenities.